A concept inspired by the best practices in organic farming and vocational education and training.

 At the end of each project period, the vocational education school will have the capacity to continue offering the programme by itself.

-We want to share the knowledge and practice of organic horticulture to vocational education centres.
+We want to share the knowledge and practice of organic farming to vocational education centres.

-Organic horticulture focuses on ecosystem management rather than the use of chemical agricultural inputs, such as synthetic fertilizers and pesticides.
+Organic farming focuses on ecosystem management rather than the use of chemical agricultural inputs, such as synthetic fertilizers and pesticides.
 It aims to protect long-term soil fertility and prevent pests and diseases.
-Ultimately, organic horticulture promotes health, equality and care for all living things and future generations.
+Ultimately, organic farming promotes health, equality and care for all living things and future generations.

-- Benefits of organic horticulture crops are better known by consumers
+- Benefits of organic crops are better known by consumers

 - There are more market opportunities for farmers using organic crops

-- There are more vocational education centres offering courses in organic horticulture
+- There are more vocational education centres offering courses in organic farming

 - Trainees produce high quality organic crops and become ambassadors of organic farming